TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 in Massachusetts,

-• In order to make the necessary leaving less money to
+a In order to make the necessary leaving less money to

-investments, we will need to raise spend on core programs
+investments, we will need to raise

 and services.

-• Any revenue package should protect
+c Any revenue package should protect

 low-and middle-income families and